grafana/agent/.drone/README.md

 # Release Preparation

-When updating the `drone.yml` file the file must be regenerated and re-signed using `make drone`.
-This is limited to Grafana employees for security reasons.
+Drone configuration is generated from the `drone.jsonnet` file.
+Any time Drone Jsonnet configuration files are modified, the resulting `drone.yml` file must be regenerated and re-signed using `make drone`.
+Signing the drone configuration is limited to Grafana employees for security reasons.

 1. [Install Drone](https://docs.drone.io/cli/install/).
 2. Setup the Drone environment variables.
 Their contents are on [your profile](https://drone.grafana.net/account) in the Grafana Drone web page.
     ```
     export DRONE_SERVER=<url>